DejanSandic/fetch-simulator/README.md

 <a id="external-routes"></a>
 ## Creating and importing external routes
 It would be really messy if you would create routes in the same file in which you use your fetch calls.
-With Fetch Simulator, you can create routes in one file, export them, then import and use them in other file.
+With Fetch Simulator, you can create routes in one file, export them, then import and use them in another file.
 Next example shows how we can create separate routes file and use it in our react app.
 ```js
 // FILE NAME = routes.js